 Extending your stay

-From 1 January 2021, postgraduate students will no longer have a study time limit, so long as they’re progressing academically.
+From 1 January 2021, postgraduate students will no longer have a study time limit as long as they’re progressing academically.
 Other international students may be able to make an in-country application for further leave.

 Post-study work visa for international students